awsdocs/amazon-ec2-user-guide-windows/doc_source/snapshots-outposts.md

 No\.
 The Outpost must have connectivity with its Region as the Region provides the access, authorization, logging, and monitoring services that are critical for your snapshots' health\.
 If there is no connectivity, you can't create new local snapshots, create volumes or launch instances from existing local snapshots, or delete local snapshots\.

 **7\.
 How quickly is Amazon S3 storage capacity made available after deleting local snapshots?**
-Amazon S3 storage capacity becomes available within 48 hours after deleting local snapshots and the volumes that reference them\.
+Amazon S3 storage capacity becomes available within 72 hours after deleting local snapshots and the volumes that reference them\.

 **8\.
 How can I ensure that I do not run out of Amazon S3 capacity on my Outpost?**
 We recommend that you use Amazon CloudWatch alarms to monitor your Amazon S3 storage capacity, and delete snapshots and volumes that you no longer need to avoid running out of storage capacity\.
 If you are using Amazon Data Lifecycle Manager to automate the lifecycle of local snapshots, ensure that your snapshot retention policies do not retain snapshots for longer than is needed\.

 **9\.
+What happens if I run out of local Amazon S3 capacity on my Outposts?**
+If you run out of local Amazon S3 capacity on your Outposts, Amazon Data Lifecycle Manager will not be able to successfully create local snapshots on the Outposts\.
+Amazon Data Lifecycle Manager will attempt to create the local snapshots on the Outposts, but the snapshots immediately transition to the `error` state and they are eventually deleted by Amazon Data Lifecycle Manager\.
+We recommend that you use the `SnapshotsCreateFailed` Amazon CloudWatch metric to monitor your snapshot lifecycle policies for snapshot creation failures\.
+For more information, see [Monitor your policies using Amazon CloudWatch](monitor-dlm-cw-metrics.md)\.

+**10\.
 Can I use local snapshots and AMIs backed by local snapshots with Spot Instances and Spot Fleet?**
 No, you can't use local snapshots or AMIs backed by local snapshots to launch Spot Instances or a Spot Fleet\.

-**10\.
+**11\.
 Can I use local snapshots and AMIs backed by local snapshots with Amazon EC2 Auto Scaling?**
 Yes, you can use local snapshots and AMIs backed by local snapshots to launch Auto Scaling groups in a subnet that is on the same Outpost as the snapshots\.
-The Amazon EC2 Auto Scaling group service\-linked role must have permission to use the KMS encryption key used to encrypt the snapshots\.
+The Amazon EC2 Auto Scaling group service\-linked role must have permission to use the KMS key used to encrypt the snapshots\.
 You can't use local snapshots or AMIs backed by local snapshots to launch Auto Scaling groups in an AWS Region\.

 ## Prerequisites<a name="prereqs"></a>

 To store snapshots on an Outpost, you must have an Outpost that is provisioned with Amazon S3 on Outposts\.
-For more information about Amazon S3 on Outposts, see [Using Amazon S3 on Outposts](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3onOutposts.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about Amazon S3 on Outposts, see [Using Amazon S3 on Outposts](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3onOutposts.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Considerations<a name="considerations"></a>

 Keep the following in mind when working with local snapshots\.
-+ Outposts must have connectivity their AWS Region to use local snapshots\.
++ Outposts must have connectivity to their AWS Region to use local snapshots\.
 + Snapshot metadata is stored in the AWS Region associated with the Outpost\.
 This does not include any snapshot data\.
 + Snapshots stored on Outposts are encrypted by default\.
 Unencrypted snapshots are not supported\.
-Snapshots that are created on an Outpost and snapshots that are copied to an Outpost are encrypted using the default encryption key for the Region or a different key that you specify at the time of the request\.
+Snapshots that are created on an Outpost and snapshots that are copied to an Outpost are encrypted using the default KMS key for the Region or a different KMS key that you specify at the time of the request\.
-+ When you create a volume on an Outpost from a local snapshot, you cannot re\-encrypt the volume using a different encryption key\.
-Volumes created from local snapshots must be encrypted using the same key as the source snapshot\.
++ When you create a volume on an Outpost from a local snapshot, you cannot re\-encrypt the volume using a different KMS key\.
+Volumes created from local snapshots must be encrypted using the same KMS key as the source snapshot\.
-+ After you delete local snapshots from an Outpost, the Amazon S3 storage capacity used by the deleted snapshots becomes available within 48 hours\.
++ After you delete local snapshots from an Outpost, the Amazon S3 storage capacity used by the deleted snapshots becomes available within 72 hours\.
 For more information, see [Delete local snapshots](#delete-snapshots)\.
 + You can't export local snapshots from an Outpost\.
 + You can't enable fast snapshot restore for local snapshots\.
 + EBS direct APIs are not supported with local snapshots\.